openshift-service-mesh/sail-operator/docs/ossm/ossm2-vs-ossm3.md

 ## Kiali

-In OpenShift Service Mesh 3, Kiali introduces a revamped Traffic Page Graph UI, now built using PatternFly Topology, alongide with a new topology view showcasing the mesh infrastructure.
+In OpenShift Service Mesh 3, Kiali introduces a revamped Traffic Page Graph UI, now built using PatternFly Topology, alonside with a new topology view showcasing the mesh infrastructure.

 A significant breaking change involves Kiali's namespace management configuration.
 To control which namespaces are accessible or visible to users, Kiali now relies on `discoverySelectors` feature.
 The following previously supported configuration settings are deprecated and no longer available:
 1. spec.deployment.accessible_namespaces